 A jury in Anderson County, South Carolina, awarded $12 million to the family of Lacee Dial.
-Dial was killed Sept.
+Dial passed away Sept.
 15, 2012, when the rear axle of her 1999 Toyota 4Runner fractured, causing the vehicle to roll over and collide with a utility pole.
-The 17-year-old was trapped for approximately two hours in the vehicle before she died from her injuries.
+The wreck trapped the 17-year-old in the vehicle for approximately two hours before she died from her injuries.

 There was overwhelming evidence during the trial that the axle failed and caused Lacee’s death.
-The physical evidence on the roadway and the vehicle confirmed an eyewitness account from a motorist who saw the rear axle fail while Lacee was traveling down the road.
-Further, litigation testing done by Toyota, meant to defend the claim, ultimately proved that the axle should have never failed in this crash.
+Evidence on the roadway and the vehicle confirmed a motorist’s eyewitness account.
+The motorist reported seeing the rear axle fail while Lacee was traveling down the road.
+Further, litigation testing done by Toyota, meant to defend the company, ultimately proved that the axle should have never failed in this crash.

 The incident occurred as Lacee was driving to an interview for an internship with a local veterinarian.
-The high school senior enjoyed competitive barrel racing with her horse, Kidd, and her friends and family remember how she was always smiling.
+The high school senior enjoyed competitive barrel racing with her horse, Kidd.
+Her friends and family remember how she was always smiling.

 The jury awarded $6 million for Dial’s pain and suffering and $6 million in damages for her parents.
 The case is Donald L. Dial, Personal Representative of Lacee Michaela Dial vs. Toyota Motor Corporation, et al, C.A.
 2013-CP-04-01483 in the Court of Common Pleas of Anderson County, South Carolina.

 Daily Report – Suit Tying Teen’s Death to Broken Toyota Axle Yields $12M Verdict

 Greenville News – Family of student killed when SUV axle broke has been awarded $12 million by Anderson jury